CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 You should see a pod running that contains the Operator:

-    kubectl get pod --selector=name=postgres-operator
+    kubectl get pod --selector=name=postgres-operator -n pgo

-That pod should show 3 of 3 containers in *running* state.
+That pod should show 3 of 3 containers in *running* state and that the operator is installed into the *pgo* namespace.

 The sample environment script, examples/env.sh, if used creates some bash functions that you can use to view the Operator logs.
 This is useful in case you find one of the Operator containers not in a running status.